 Complex n-dimensional space, Systems as vector equations, Existence and uniqueness of solutions to systems, Existence and Uniqueness of linear systems, Equations of order n.
-TB2 (6.4- 6.8) (10 hours)
+TB2 (6.4- 6.8) (5 hours)

 Nonlinear equations: Autonomous Systems, The Phase plane and its phenomena, Types of critical points.
-Stability, critical points and stability for linear systems, Stability by Liapunov's Direct method, stability by eigen values, Simple critical points of nonlinear systems.TB1 (11.58- 11.62) (10 hours)
+Stability, critical points and stability for linear systems.
+TB1 (11.58- 11.62) (6 hours)